julienloizelet/ddev-wp/README.md

 │   │
 │   │ (Cloned sources of this repo)
 │
-└───my-own-modules (only if you want to test some of your module(s))
+└───wp-content
     │
     │
-    └───yourVendorName-yourModuleName
+    └───plugins
        │
-       │ (Sources of a module)
+       │
+       └───your-plugin-name (only if you want to test some of your plugin(s))

 ```